wesgarland/mux-net/README.md

 ### Theory of Operation
 Modules building services on top of TCP should be using the Node.js `net` module to create servers.
-When mux-net's hook() method is invoked, it replaces the Server and createServer exports from that module with its own.
+When mux-net's hook() method is invoked, it replaces the Server export from that module with its own.
 When other modules are loaded, they use these methods to create services, frequently inheriting from Server.

 The Server class in mux-net has a listen method which invokes `listen()` one or more net::Server instances, and the listen callback is invoked on each of these as they become ready.
 Similarly, other